 There is a balance we should all try to find while traveling: remain safe but also truly experience the local scene.
 Make ripples, but not a splash.
 Take only memories, leave only footprints.
-The following are four key things to consider for those looking to travel responsibly in 2018.
+The following are four key things to consider for those looking to travel responsibly.

 You can hover over these (or any image) to quickly pin it!

 Many foreign destinations are beautiful, but also fairly dangerous, especially for tourists.
 This should be one of the first considerations when picking a destination.

 If you don’t want to be stuck inside a resort for the duration of your stay (and any good ecotourist will avoid exactly that), pick a destination where you can freely wander the streets.
 But that being said, don’t psyche yourself out.

 Just like cities and towns in America, most foreign locations have better and worse areas.
 Do some research and try to pick a place where mainline tourism has not drained all the local color, but where you and a few friends can freely wander.

 Safe public transit is also a huge concern: many popular destinations are crowded and difficult to navigate by foot.
 Make sure to scope out the best means for getting from one point to another before arriving.
 And perhaps you can make a point of visiting walkable cities.

 This one’s a no-brainer, but it can be deceptively tricky in practice.
 More than eschewing the bright lights of McDonald’s, keep your eyes on where the hordes of tourism mill and avoid those places.